20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 I_{obs} = I_{emit} \frac{\lambda_{emit}^3}{\lambda_{obs}^3}
 $$

-Note that this equation is linear in terms of intensity, and only depends on the ratio of our wavelengths
+Note that this equation is linear in terms of intensity, which is often a useful property

 Once we have our new wavelength(s) $\lambda_{obs}$, and $I_{obs}$, in theory we have everything we need to render our our final colour.
 We just have two unknowns, which are our initial intensity, and the initial wavelength(s)

 ### Spectral Radiance

-The $I_\nu$ that we're dealing with in these equations is called spectral radiance - it is the power per unit frequency.
+The $I_\nu$ that we're dealing with in these equations is called spectral radiance - it is the power per unit frequency, and is not really a quantity that you often have in practice.
 Terminology here is confusing:

 |Term | Meaning|
 |Spectral Radiant Exitance | power per unit frequency per unit area |